theonize/Currier/Studies/Identity Crisis/Main.md

 Crisis literally means "turning point".
 It was originally a Greek medical term referring to the _turning point_ in a disease. e.g. that point in a flu where the fever may break...or not.
 The patient is on the verge of recovery or death.
-A crisis of identity is one that point where we discover something about ourselves that is unsettling.
+A crisis of identity is that point where we discover something about ourselves that is unsettling.
 That unsettled feeling is always a precursor to change, for better or worse.
 This is actually a good thing.
 There can be no courage with fear.